petecoop/phantasma/readme.md

 - `timeout [Number]`: how long to wait for page loads in ms (default is `5000`).
 - `webSecurity: [true|false]`: enables web security and forbids cross-domain XHR (default is `true`).

+#### Page Settings
+These options can be passed into `new Phantasma(options)`, alternatively they can be set individually afterwards using the `.pageSetting(setting, value)` method.

+- `javascriptEnabled: [true|false]`: defines whether to execute the script in the page or not (defaults to `true`).
+- `loadImages: [true|false]`: defines whether to load the inlined images or not (defaults to `true`).
+- `localToRemoteUrlAccessEnabled: [true|false]`: defines whether local resource (e.g. from file) can access remote URLs or not (defaults to `false`).
+- `userAgent: String`: defines the user agent sent to server when the web page requests resources.
+- `userName: String`: sets the user name used for HTTP authentication.
+- `password: String`: sets the password used for HTTP authentication.
+- `XSSAuditingEnabled: [true|false]`: defines whether load requests should be monitored for cross-site scripting attempts (defaults to `false`).
+- `webSecurityEnabled: [true|false]`: defines whether web security should be enabled or not (defaults to `true`).
+- `resourceTimeout: Number`: (in milli-secs) defines the timeout after which any resource requested will stop trying and proceed with other parts of the page. `onResourceTimeout` event will be called on timeout.

 ### Methods

 #### .open(url)